apa-iutcert/MAZAPA/README.md

 To participate in the MAZAPA CTF contest:

 1. **Registration:** Visit our website [https://ctf.nsec.ir] to register starting from January 7, 2024.
-2. **Save the Date:** The CTF officially starts on February 15, 2024.
+2. **Save the Date:** The CTF officially starts on March 7, 2024.
 Get ready!
 3. **Clone this Repository:** Clone or fork this repository to access roadmaps and instructions.
-4. **Join the Community:** Engage with organizers on our [Discord channel](https://discord.gg/KTtRrNYw) for updates and discussions.
+4. **Join the Community:** Engage with organizers on our [Discord channel](https://discord.com/invite/xGf7mKtyE9) for updates and discussions.

 ## Rules and Guidelines 📜